KOTORCommunityPatches/K1_Community_Patch/README.md

 * Some guests and guards in Davik's estate would attack with their fists [ISSUE #100](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/100)
 * Some mooks in the Vulkar base attack with their fists instead of equipping weapons first [ISSUE #64](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/64)
 * Some non-dancer Twi'lek female NPCs wear armour instead of commoner clothes [ISSUE #14](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/14)
+* Some NPCs have wrong or missing sounds in their soundsets
 * Some of the companion personal quest messengers on Dantooine liked to play hide and seek inside Aratech Mercantile [ISSUE #262](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/262)
 * Sound effects during the Rancor cutscene in the Taris Upper Sewers were desynced from the VFX (Reported by A Future Pilot) [ISSUE #362](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/362)
 * Swapped a spurious animation reference for a working one in Shaardan's Korriban Dreshdae intro cutscene (Reported by Salk) [ISSUE #385](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/385)
 * The ancient computer in the Korriban Tomb of Tulak Hord had an unskippable interface, causing excessive delays (With input from ebmar) [ISSUE #165](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/165)
 * The Black Vulkar base on Taris had some pipes that lacked backfaces, leading to some noticeable geometry culling issues [ISSUE #410](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/410)
 * The cantina on Manaan had a couple of gaps in its seated booths (Reported by ebmar) [ISSUE #82](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/82)
+* The commoner Asian male head comm_a_m had incorrectly named eye trimeshes
 * The confrontation with Lashowe in Dreshdae on Korriban had a number of facing issues and problems with a wandering NPC [ISSUE #160](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/160)
 * The confrontation with The One when siding with The Elders on the Unknown World had some timing issues and bad textures due to widescreen [ISSUE #287](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/287)
 * The conversation with Canderous in the Taris Lower City cantina could have facing issues due to a scattered party [ISSUE #251](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/251)